openego/eGon-data/docs/data/electricity_supply.rst

 #.
 The locations of existing parks and the potential areas are intersected with each other while considering a buffer around the locations of existing parks to find out where there already are parks at or close to potential areas.
 This results in a selection of potential areas.

 #.
-If there is expansion necessary, the capacities of the existing parks are considered and compared to the target values for the specific scenario per federal state.
+The capacities of the existing parks are considered and compared to the target values for the specific scenario per federal state.
 The required expansion capacity is derived.

 #.
-Depending on the area size, capacities are calculated which can be built on those selected potential areas.
+If there expansion of PV ground mounted capacity is required, capacities are calculated depending on the area size of the formerly selected potential areas.
+The resulting parks are therefore located on the selected potential areas.

 #.
 The resulting capacities are compared to the target values for the specific scenario per federal state.
 If the target value is exceeded, a linear downscaling is conducted.
+If the target value is not reached yet, the rest capacity is distributed linearly among the rest of the potential areas within the state.

 .. figure:: /images/PV_freiflaeche.png
   :name: pv_ground_mounted-example
-  :width: 400
+  :width: 500

   Example: sites of existing PV ground mounted parks and potential areas